akhil27051999/Interview-Question-Bank/linux and shell scripting/linux.md

 user@28cd0a24aa57:~$ kill -9 588
 bash: kill: (588) - No such process

-# Reffernece for how to force kill a existing process
+# Refernece for how to force kill a existing process

 user@28cd0a24aa57:~$ kill -9 422